doged/doged-ruby/README.md

 ## Contributing

-For local testing, make sure to replace the user/password in `spec/client_spec.rb` and `spec/dogecoin_client_spec.rb` with the credentials for your local dogecoind.
+For local testing, make sure to replace the user/password in `spec/client_spec.rb` and `spec/dogecoindark_client_spec.rb` with the credentials for your local dogecoindarkd.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)